SmolNero/villin_REIGN/musings/main.md

     // This is a constructor method name 'new'
     // pub fn means its a public function pub fn new (
-        api_key: Sting,     // Parameter 1: takes ownership of a Srting
+        api_key: String,     // Parameter 1: takes ownership of a Srting
         port: u16,          // Parameter 2: a port number
         security_level:u8   // Parameter 3: security level
         ) -> Result<Self, &'static str> {   // Returns either Ok(Config) or Err(error message)